 Event DJing Are you an audiophile?
 If you have a great sound system and a large selection of music, you’ve already got what you need to hire yourself out as a DJ for various events and receptions.
 This is a great way to fill an afternoon and evening while also earning some cash in the process.

 Exercise teacher Many gymnasiums will trade membership and often a bit more for a person willing and able to teach an exercise class.
+You can also find people who do not want to go to the gym that you can train from home as a personal trainer.
 If you’re in good shape, this is a great opportunity to earn some extra money, plus it can often lead to additional income with one-on-one teaching opportunities.

 Gardening services I’ve actually had requests from others for people willing to do this, so the demand is out there.
 To put it simply, some people are willing to pay others to get a vegetable or flower garden started for them in their yard so they can have access to ultra-fresh produce without all the legwork.